 Foxhall Smiles provides tooth bonding to treat minor cosmetic concerns and tooth damage for patients in our Washington, D.C. dentist office.
-Dr. Catanzano is dedicated to finding solutions to the cosmetic and restorative dental problems of our patients.
-He will collaborate with you to make sure that treatment aligns with your personal goals while supporting your long term dental health.
+Dr. Catanzano is dedicated to finding solutions to our patients’ cosmetic and restorative dental problems.
+He will collaborate with you to make sure that treatment aligns with your personal goals while supporting your long-term dental health.

 Dental bonding is a cosmetic dental option for repairing teeth that are chipped, cracked, fractured, stained, discolored, and misshapen.
 In addition, tooth bonding can be used to stabilize the tooth root.
 Patients who do not want a permanent restoration benefit from dental bonding.
 Learn about the ideal candidate for tooth bonding as well as the bonding process below:

 Many dentists believe tooth bonding is the best solution for treating minor to moderate tooth damage for some patients.
 Dr. Catanzano may also recommend dental crowns or a tooth extraction for patients with severe cases of tooth damage.
 Before treatment, our Washington DC dentist will examine your teeth and gums, considering your budget, goals, and health.